Timeline of reactions to the 2020 Hong Kong national security law (November 2020): 19 November

-Five Eyes Alliance is seriously concerned about the disqualification of legislators
+Five Eyes Alliance expresses concern about the disqualification of legislators

 U.S. Secretary of State Mike Pompeo and the foreign ministers of Canada, Australia, New Zealand and the United Kingdom issued a joint statement, reiterating their serious concerns about the disqualification of legislators of the Legislative Council.
-The statement criticized the implementation of the Hong Kong national security law and the government's delay in the legislative council elections scheduled to be held in September this year and further weakened Hong Kong's high degree of autonomy and human rights freedom.
-Under the Basic Law, they have the right to elect representatives and immediately restore the qualifications of the affected legislative council members.
+The statement criticized the implementation of the Hong Kong national security law and the government's postponement of the legislative council elections.

-In response to the incident at the press conference, the spokesperson of the Ministry of Foreign Affairs of the People's Republic of China Zhao Lijian stated that the countries concerned violated international law and the basic norms of international relations and expressed strong dissatisfaction and firm opposition.
+In response to the incident at the press conference, Zhao Lijian, spokesperson of the Ministry of Foreign Affairs of the People's Republic of China, stated that the countries concerned had violated international law and the basic norms of international relations and expressed strong dissatisfaction and firm opposition.
 He also stated that "no matter if they have five or ten eyes, as long as they dare to harm China's sovereignty, security, and development interests, be careful that their eyes are poked and blinded."

-The Office of Commissioner of the Ministry of Foreign Affairs in Hong Kong criticized the statement.